 Register to be a SRP Member

-- To protect the welfare of those who use psychological services.
+- To protect the welfare of the users of psychological services.

-- To advance the professional standards of psychological services in Singapore.
+- To maintain and advance the professional standards of psychological service providers.

 The SRP seeks to ensure the service quality of Registered Psychologist through a voluntary regulatory system that promotes transparency, accountability and professionalism in psychological services.
 Although registration is not yet mandatory for practice in Singapore, registration does have two benefits: